-What do you make of this proposition: The essence of being a Christian is not about believing the right things but about living God's love.
+The reading today invites us to consider that the essence of being a Christian is not about believing the right things but about living God's love.
 The sacraments of the Christian community, Bible study, prayer, worship, etc. are intended to help us live more fully and consistently in God's love.
 But these ministrations of the church are means to an end (living in God's love), and some might arrive at that end by other means (that is, not through church attendance, Bible study, prayer, etc.).

-Consider for yourself how your life in the church-prayer, Bible study, worship, and the sacraments-contribute to your staying focused on your true life, your true king, and your calling to live faithfully in a kingdom that so much of the world does not recognize.
-Share with one another some of the ways you stay focused on and centered in an invisible but powerful source of strength and purpose (God, Jesus) whom many in the world do not see.
+Consider for yourself how your life in the church-prayer, Bible study, worship, and the sacraments-contributes to your staying focused on your true life, your true King, and your calling to live faithfully in a kingdom that so much of the world does not recognize.
+Share with one another some of the ways you stay focused and centered in an invisible but powerful source of strength and purpose whom many in the world do not see.

-5. We all do the best we can to be kind, generous and caring people.
+5. At least some of the time, we all do the best we can to be kind, generous and caring people.
 We volunteer for causes that help us interact with and care for Jesus in "the least of these."
 But few of us achieve the status of a St. Francis, who gave away everything he had and voluntarily identified completely with the poor.
 We all have been selfish or ignored the needs of others, at times because we did not know what to do, or felt uncomfortable, or thought we had nothing to give...or maybe we were simply too tired.